Skip to content

 Partial reloads are repeated requests to the same page which purpose is to update or fetch specific properties, but not all of them.

 As an example, consider a page that includes a list of users, as well as an option to filter the users by their company.
-On the first request to the page, both the users and companies properties are passed to the page component.
+On the first request to the page, both the users and companies properties are passed to the view component.

-However, on subsequent requests to the same page — maybe to filter the users —, you can request only the users property from the server, and not the companies one.
+However, on subsequent requests to the same page—maybe to filter the users—you can request only the users property from the server, and not the companies one.

 Making partial reloads